 A MATLAB® app is a self-contained MATLAB program with a user interface that automates a task or calculation.
-All the operations required to complete the task — getting data into the app, performing calculations on the data, and getting results are performed within the app.
+All the operations required to complete the task — getting data into the app, performing calculations on the data, and displaying results are performed within the app.
 Apps are included in many MATLAB products.
-In addition, you can create your own apps.
+In addition, you can design your own apps using the App Designer development environment.
 The Apps tab on the MATLAB Toolstrip displays all currently installed apps when you click the down arrow on the far right of the toolstrip.

 There are three key ways to get apps: